matloff/fastStat/README.md

 relative to the standard error, so the argument in the last lesson still holds.

-## Lesson INDICATORS:  Indicator Variables

-Often X has only the values only 1 and 0, indicating the presence or absence of some trait.
-That is the case in the opinion poll, for example, where the respondent replies Yes (1) or not-Yes (0).
-Such a variable is called an *indicator variable*, as it indicates whether the trait is present or not.

-In this case, &#x100; reduces to the proportion of 1s, as with Q, the proportion of Yes responses to the opinion poll.
-After some algebraic simplification, it turns out that

-S<sup>2</sup> = &#x100; (1-&#x100;) / n

-(or use n-1 instead of n for s).

 ## Lesson CI:  Confidence Intervals

 In our opinion poll example, Q is called a *point estimate* of q.
 We